Recognizing Successful Breastfeeding

-- Need plenty of diaper changes: After the fourth day, a baby who is feeding well will have at least 6 wet diapers and 3 small or 1 large stool in 24 hours.
+- Need plenty of diaper changes: After the fourth day, a baby who is feeding well will have at least 6 wet diapers and three small or one large stool in 24 hours.
 If his soiled diaper count is less than this, contact his pediatrician or your lactation consultant right away.

 - Sleepy Baby?
 Try some of these wake-up techniques if your baby needs to feed or falls asleep during the feeding: